-Box 41 Gains on disposals of holdings in offshore funds (excluding the amounts entered in box 13) and discretionary income from non-resident trusts
+Box 41 Gains on disposals of holdings in offshore funds (excluding the amounts entered in box 13) and discretionary income from non-resident trusts for more information, go to the Investment Funds Manual and the Savings and Investment Manual at www.gov.uk/government/collections/hmrc-manuals

 The rules for the disposal of an interest in an offshore fund can be complex.
-Ask your tax adviser or read the guidance in our Investment Funds Manual and our Savings and Investment Manual if you need to fill in box 41.
+Ask your tax adviser, read the guidance in our Investment Funds Manual and our Savings and Investment Manual or see 'HS265' if you need to fill in box 41.